-Edward VIII’s Wisdom Tooth Expected To Sell For Over $10k At Auction
+Edward VIII’s Wisdom Tooth Expected To Sell For Over $10K At Auction

 It’s not unusual to have royal memorabilia hit the auction block, but sometimes, the items are peculiar, like the wisdom tooth of King Edward VIII.

-The Independent reported that Edward VIII, who is best known as the king who gave up the throne to marry an American divorcee.
-Wallis Warfield Simpson of Baltimore, Maryland.
+The Independent reported that Edward VIII, who is best known as the king who gave up the throne to marry an American divorcee, Wallis Warfield Simpson of Baltimore, Maryland.
 The stained wisdom tooth was removed in 1940, and has been in the family of his dentist ever since.
 The tooth is expected to fetch over $10,000 at auction.

 The former king had his wisdom tooth extracted later than most, after his abdication and soon after he was appointed the governor of the Bahamas.